UncleSam89/musixmatch/README.md

 #Further implementation

+- Auto layout implementation, currently the game is created on the iPhone 5 screen settings
 - Deezer API implementation in order to reproduce the desired song while playing
 - Sync song and lyrics
 - Graphic design